-- 1. to exempt from individual licensing LESTs that fulfil considering l) without prejudice to considering m), and - a) operate with geostationary satellites as part of the fixed satellite service (FSS) within the frequency bands 10.70 12.75 GHz or 19.7 20.2 GHz (space-to-Earth) and 14.00 14.25 GHz or 29.50 30.00 GHz (Earth-to-space), and the broadcasting satellite service (BSS) within the frequency bands 11.70 12.50 GHz (space-to-Earth) under the control of the satellite system, providing digital communications, and - b) use an equivalent isotropically radiated power (e.i.r.p.) not exceeding 34 dBW.
-When an antenna is coupled to more than one transmitter or a transmitter provides more than one carrier (multi-carrier operation), the above e.i.r.p. level is the sum of all simultaneous emissions from the antenna on the main lobe; - 2. that this Decision enters into force on 24 March 2006; - 3. that the preferred date for implementation of this Decision shall be 1 October 2006. - 4. that CEPT administrations shall communicate the national measures implementing this Decision to the ECC Chairman and the Office when the Decision is nationally implemented."
+- to exempt from individual licensing HESTs that fulfil considering m), without prejudice to considering n), and - a) operate with geostationary satellites as part of the fixed satellite service (FSS) within the frequency bands 10.70 12.75 GHz or 19.7 20.2 GHz (space-to-Earth) and 14.00 14.25 GHz or 29.50 30.00 GHz (Earth-to-space), and the broadcasting satellite service (BSS) within the frequency bands 11.70 12.50 GHz (space-to-Earth) under the control of the satellite system, providing digital communications, and - b) use an equivalent isotropically radiated power (e.i.r.p.) greater than 34 dBW and not exceeding 60 dBW or the appropriate e.i.r.p. value in accordance with Decides 2.
+When an antenna is coupled to more than one transmitter or a transmitter provides more than one carrier (multi-carrier operation), the above e.i.r.p. level is the sum of all simultaneous emissions from the antenna on the main lobe, and - c) operate beyond the appropriate terminal coordination zone (airfields) as identified in Annex 1 - 2.
+Administrations implementing this Decision shall inform the Office which is the maximum e.i.r.p. for licence exempted HESTs in their country within the range 50 60 dBW. - 3. that this Decision enters into force on 24 March 2006. - 4. that the preferred date for implementation of this Decision shall be 1 October 2006. - 5. that CEPT administrations shall communicate the national measures implementing this Decision to the ECC Chairman and the Office when the Decision is nationally implemented."